 - The language spoken here is French: Many locals know enough English to help you get by, but French is much more widely known.

 - The local currency is the euro: Although the Canadian currency is often accepted by most businesses.
-Many also take credit card, which helps as well.
-Otherwise, you’ll need to either visit and ATM on the island or bring euro with you.
+Many also take credit cards, which help as well.
+Otherwise, you’ll need to either visit an ATM on the island or bring euros with you.
 There is no tax.

 - The time zone is different: Despite being so close to Newfoundland, they are 30-minutes ahead and two hours ahead of Eastern Standard Time.
 They are UTC-3.